Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [ ] Ransomware
 - [x] Malware

-#### Q171.Which of the following is NOT a common authentication factor used in multi-factor authentication (MFA)?
+#### Q171.
+Which of the following is NOT a common authentication factor used in multi-factor authentication (MFA)?

 - [ ] Something you are
 - [ ] Something you do